 TYPE OF BREAST IMPLANT FILLER

 Throughout the 1950s and the 1960s, plastic surgeons used synthetic fillers—including silicone injections received by some 50,000 women, from which developed silicone granulomas and breast hardening that required treatment by mastectomy (surgically removing the breast).
-In 1961, the American plastic surgeons in cooperation with the Dow Corning Corporation, developed the first silicone breast implant filled with silicone gel.
+In 1961, the American plastic surgeons in cooperation with the Dow Corning Corporation developed the first silicone breast implant filled with silicone gel.

 Throughout the years, improvements were made with silicone implants to reduce rupturing and capsular contracture, a complication that develops when internal scar tissue forms a tight or constricting capsule around a breast implant, contracting it until it becomes misshapen and hard.

 Since the mid-1990s, silicone-gel breast implants are made of a high-strength, highly cohesive silicone gel that mostly eliminates the occurrences of filler leakage and of the migration of the silicone filler from the implant pocket to elsewhere in the body.
-These implants are considered form stable implants; commonly referred to as “gummy bear implants”.
+These implants are considered to form stable implants; commonly referred to as “gummy bear implants”.
 Gummy bear implants can be sliced in two and each half remained in a stable form, greatly reducing any silicone escaping into the body.
-A 2005 study showed low incidence-rates of capsular contracture and of device-shell rupture; and greater rates of improved medical-safety and technical-efficacy than that of early generation breast implant devices.
+A 2005 study showed low incidence-rates of capsular contracture and of device-shell rupture, and greater rates of improved medical-safety and technical-efficacy than that of early generation breast implant devices.

 Saline implants were introduced in 1964 and were the first breast implants available.
 They were also reliably safe as silicone implants were going through scientific development.
 Saline breast augmentation is less invasive since the empty breast implants can be placed into the breast pocket and then filled with the saline solution through a tiny port.
 This means the incisions to insert the implant can be short and small, with smaller and shorter surgical scars than the longer incisions required for inserting pre-filled, silicone-gel implants.